mikeasilva/handbook-diff/markdown/8-elders-quorum.md

 * Meet with each quorum member individually at least once a year.
 Discuss priesthood duties and the well-being of the member and his family.

 * Teach quorum members their priesthood duties (see [Doctrine and Covenants 107:89](/study/scriptures/dc-testament/dc/107?lang=eng&id=p89#p89)).
-This includes teaching them how to exercise their priesthood in performing ordinances and blessings.
+This includes teaching them how to exercise the priesthood in performing ordinances and blessings.

+* Help quorum members understand the power, protection, direction, joy, and peace that come from developing a covenant relationship with Heavenly Father and Jesus Christ.

 * Oversee and help improve teaching in the quorum (see [chapter 17](/study/manual/general-handbook/17-teaching-the-gospel?lang=eng)).